 Mitigate Habitat Loss.
-When resource development projects occur, avoid or minimize reduction in the quality and quantity of fish and wildlife habitat.
+When resource development projects occur, avoid or minimize changes in the quality and quantity of fish and wildlife habitat.

 Contribute to Economic Diversity.
-Contribute to Alaska's economy by protecting the fish and wildlife resources which contribute directly or indirectly to local, regional, and state economies through commercial, subsistence, sport and non-consumptive uses.
+Protect fish and wildlife resources which contribute directly or indirectly to local, regional, and state economies through commercial, subsistence, sport and non-consumptive uses.

 Maintain and Protect Publicly Owned Habitat Base.
-Maintain in public ownership and protect habitat for fish and wildlife resource protection to supply sufficient numbers or a diversity of species to support commercial, recreational, or traditional uses on an optimum sustained yield basis; or protect a unique or rare assemblage of a single or multiple species of regional, state, or national significance.
+Maintain in public ownership and protect habitat for fish and wildlife resources to conserve sufficient numbers or a diversity of species to support commercial, recreational, or traditional uses on an optimum sustained yield basis; or protect a unique or rare assemblage of a single or multiple species of regional, state, or national significance.